BlendLog/MinerSearch/README.md

 ## How to use

 Extract entire archive to the empty folder and run the application.
 Wait while scanning do.
 After full scan the app will be display total elapsed time of scan.
 Important note: at this moment, the quantity threats displays on each scanning stage.
-You can read full log of scanning in MinerSearch_<datetime>.log file, that will be generated in C:\\_MinerSearchLogs by default.
+You can read full log of scanning in MinerSearch_<datetime>.log file, that will be generated in folder C:\\_MinerSearchLogs\\ by default.

 Additional command line args (usually is not required):